Living with Neighbours

 We appreciate that the cultivation of shared gardens can be hard work and sometimes is just left to a few committed tenants.
 If we were to employ someone to maintain the gardens on the tenants' behalf, then we would have to make a service charge that would increase the rent.

 However, we support and encourage joint activities by neighbours or groups of tenants.
 In some cases we can provide resources and support if the work in the gardens will increase communication and co-operation between tenants.
-Please speak to the Co-ops and Tenants Officer about this.

 Scroll to Top